matteo14c/HaploCoV/docs/source/impatient1.rst

 For impatient people
 ====================

-To do all of the above:
+To run the full workflow you will need to execute at least 2 commands:

+**To import data**

 **GISAID data**